smallblue2/Hako/docs/functional-spec/FS.md

 Not only does it provide the tools to create and run programs, but it itself is an entire environment with no dependencies.
 The user doesn't have to install various languages, IDE's, tools or anything else.

-This makes teaching systems programming far more convenient for the mentor.
+This makes teaching systems and programming far more convenient for the mentor.

 ### 2.3 Operational Scenarios

 End-to-end scenarios that best explain the user's perspective

 #### 2.3.1 Primary Operational Scenarios

 These are operational scenarios associated with primary functions, and are associated with deliverables.

 ##### 2.3.1.1 Students / Young Learners

 ###### 2.3.1.1.1 Writing a program